Explorable Parity Automata: Decidability and complexity of the explorability problem

 \subsection{EXPTIME algorithm for [0,2]-explorability}

-The present work is an extended version of \cite{HK23}, where the following was proven: \begin{thm} The explorability problem can be solved in \EXPTIME for B\"uchi automata (and all simpler conditions: NFA, safety, reachability). \end{thm}
+The present work is an extended version of~\cite{HK23}, where the following was proven: \begin{thm} The explorability problem can be solved in \EXPTIME for B\"uchi automata (and all simpler conditions: NFA, safety, reachability). \end{thm}

-The algorithm was adapted from the \EXPTIME algorithm for the PCP from \cite{Bertrand}.
+The algorithm was adapted from the \EXPTIME algorithm for the population control problem from~\cite{Bertrand}.
 We will use a variant of this first algorithm, and thus recall here the main ideas of the latter algorithm, and describe how we adapt it to our setting.

-Let $\A$ be an NFA, together with a target state $\targ$.
-The idea in \cite{Bertrand} is to abstract the population game with arbitrary many tokens by a game called the \emph{capacity game}.
+Let $\A$ be an NFA, together with a distinguished state $\targ$.
+The idea in~\cite{Bertrand} is to abstract the population game with arbitrary many tokens by a game called the \emph{capacity game}.
 This game allows \agents to describe only the support of his set of tokens, \ie the set of states occupied by tokens.
+Edges that are taken by at least one token are also specified at each step.
+Thus, it is possible that such a description is not actually realizable with finitely many tokens, e.g. if a state has infinitely many outgoing edges but only finitely many incoming edges throughout the play.
+This is captured by a notion of \emph{bounded capacity} for plays in this game: this notion characterizes whether such a play, given as a sequence of supports and egdes, can be instantiated with finitely many tokens.
+However, this notion of bounded capacity is not $\omega$-regular.
+This is why~\cite{Bertrand} introduces the more relaxed notion of \emph{finite capacity}, which is $\omega$-regular, and coincides with bounded capacity in a context of finite-memory strategies.

-The sequence of states obtained in a play can be analysed via a notion of \emph{bounded capacity}, in order to detect whether it actually corresponds to a play with finitely many tokens.
-This notion can be approximated by the more relaxed \emph{finite capacity}, which is a regular property that is equivalent to bounded capacity in a context where games are finite-memory determined.
-This property of finite capacity can be verified by a deterministic parity automaton, yielding a parity game that can be won by \controller if and only if $(\A,\targ)$ is a positive instance of the PCP.
-Since this parity game has size exponential in $\A$, this yields an \EXPTIME algorithm for the PCP.
+Thus this property of finite capacity can be verified by a deterministic parity automaton that can be incorporated into the arena.
+Overall, the capacity game is a parity game that can be won by \controller if and only if $(\A,\targ)$ is a positive instance of the population control problem.
+Since this parity game has size exponential in $\A$, this yields an \EXPTIME algorithm for the population control problem.

 In the present extended version, we will perform some tweaks to this construction, in order to give an \EXPTIME algorithm for deciding explorability of $[0,2]$-automata: